jimwcollins/iris-fe/README.md

 A full-stack, responsive news app built using React, Express and postgreSQL.

-The hosted site can be found here: <to come>
+The hosted site can be found here: https://the-iris.netlify.app/

 The backend repo can be found here: https://github.com/jimwcollins/iris-be